DOI-USGS/usgscsm/README.md

 Community Sensor Model (CSM) compliant sensor models created by USGS Astrogeology Science Center.

 USGSCSM contains three different sensor models.
 The first, is a generic framing camera model written from scratch.
-The second is a generic line scan camera model based on code from BAE Systems Information and Electronic Systems Integration Inc. The third is a generic SAR sensor model.
+The second is a generic line scan camera model based on code from BAE Systems Information and Electronic Systems Integration Inc. The third is a generic synthetic-aperture radar (SAR) sensor model.

 ## Using USGSCSM